Applying for the Social Work Ph.D. Program

 Applications are evaluated based on potential for independent research and knowledge development in social work.
-While preference is given to applicants with post-master’s work experience, there is not a set amount or type of experience required, and all applicants’ previous experiences and career goals are considered.
+While preference is given to applicants with post-master’s work experience, there is not a set amount or type of experience required, and all of the applicant's previous experiences and career goals are considered.

 Applications are made online through the Graduate School and the Apply Yourself tool.
 Be sure to save your PIN number and password so you can return to work on your application over time.
 Graduate student financial aid, scholarships, and fellowships are handled through a separate application process.

 - Final Deadline: Friday, March 15, 2019.
 Applications received by March 15 will be reviewed and applicants accepted on a space-available basis.

 Before you begin the online application, please gather the following materials: